cweb/unicode-hax/README.md

 ===========

 A library to assist in security-testing Unicode enabled applications.
-The original intent of putting this together was to provide input to a software fuzzer and to have access to historically problematic Unicode characters and sequences which might negatively affect protocols and Web applications.
+The original intent of putting this together was threefold:

+1. To provide a reduced set of useful Unicode input to a software fuzzer
+2. To document historically problematic Unicode characters sequences which might negatively affect protocols and Web applications.
+3. To lookup mappings for ASCII equivalent characters

 For example, the __best-fit__ and __normalization__ mappings can be useful for testing Web applications for cross-site scripting (XSS) or SQL injection (SQLi) vulnerabilities, by providing you with alternative